 Are you planning a trip to the bustling and exciting city of Washington, DC?

 Don’t let the myriad of hotels and vacation rentals overwhelm you!
-With so much going on in our nation’s capital, it can be hard to know where to stay.
+With so much going on in the capital of the US, it can be hard to know where to stay.

 I’m here with all the information you need to ensure your vacation is a success.